McKennie has fastest hat trick as US overwhelms Cuba 7-0

 The previous fastest hat trick for the U.S. from the opening whistle was by Brian McBride’s in the 2002 CONCACAF Gold Cup against El Salvador, when he scored in the ninth, 11th and 21st minutes.

+“One of my strengths is always being able to arrive in the box late, or just find a way to get in the box,” McKennie said.
+“Luckily today, the ball just found my foot, the right spots, the right time.”

-Cuba’s Dario Ramos deflected in an own goal in the 37th and Sargent concerted from 15 yards off a pass from Morris three minutes later.
+Cuba’s Dario Ramos deflected in an own goal in the 37th and Sargent connected from 15 yards off a pass from Morris three minutes later.

+“Even though we were up so many goals in the first half, I thought we could have come out a little better in the second half and get even more goals.
+Not to be disrespectful or anything,” Sargent said.
+“It’s just our mentality.
+We want to play the same way and be ruthless.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports